 Getting the best views of Mount Everest from Tiger Hill

 One of the must-sees, we were told, is to visit Tiger Hill.
-It is famous for the panoramic views it offers of Mount Everest along with Kangchenjunga (third highest peak in the world).
+It is famous for the panoramic views it offers of Mount Everest along with Kangchenjunga (the third highest peak in the world).
 To get there, we left Cochrane at 2am (yes, 2am) and was the first car to arrive (at 3:30am).
 Whilst it was freezing cold and dark, we were treated to a spectacular view of the star-studded night sky.
 At that moment, it was just us, the stars and the dark, windy silence.
 It was magical.

 Perhaps it was a Saturday morning; perhaps it was an Indian holiday.
 The observation deck and the carpark were PACKED.
-I shall not go into details about our unpleasant experience “fighting” for space with the locals; but let’s just say that some of them can be very pushy (in every sense of the word) and shouty.
-It was a long and awkward wait, but when the first rays of sun hit the Himalayan peaks and painted them pink, we forgot all angst and indulged in the beautiful painting unfolding in front of us.
+I shall not go into details about our unpleasant experience “fighting” for space with the locals, but let’s just say that some of them can be very pushy (in every sense of the word) and shouty.
+It was a long and awkward wait, but when the first rays of sun hit the Himalayan peaks and painted them pink, we forgot all the angst and indulged in the beautiful painting unfolding in front of us.

 This peak, my friends, is supposed to be Mt Everest

 Later, we were told that we had been very lucky to be able to see the peaks so clearly.
 Apparently, some people have been there twice or thrice but due to cloudy weather, had not been able to view the spectacular sunrise.
-So, if you are going, I wish you good luck! =)
+So, if you are going, I wish you good luck!

 After our Tiger Hill expedition, we decided to actually go to Darjeeling.
 Once there, we realised that staying at Kurseong was unexpectedly a very, very wise choice.
 Darjeeling, to us, was a grimy, tired, crowded and touristy place, nowhere close to the quaint and idyllic place I had in mind.
 It did, however, offer a magnificent view of Kangchenjunga.

-The most charming being in Darjeeling 🙂
+The most charming being in Darjeeling!

 Needless to say, we did not spend too much time in Darjeeling and was really happy when we returned back to Kurseong.
-For the rest of our time there, we took walks around the tea plantations & villages that dot the area, relaxed in our room or the restaurant which overlooks a village and the hills and of course, drank plenty of Darjeeling tea. 😉
+For the rest of our time there, we took walks around the tea plantations & villages that dot the area, relaxed in our room or the restaurant which overlooks a village and the hills and of course, drank plenty of Darjeeling tea.

 A giant swing that also acts as a public announcement speaker